Mastek Blog

 5) Test delivery is about value, not quality

-Value is easier to define and is a much more customer friendly way to provide feedback.
-It can be described though the three key metrics of efficiency, agility and predictability.
+Value is easier to define and is a much more customer-friendly way to provide feedback.
+It can be described through the three key metrics of efficiency, agility and predictability.

 Agility: How robust is the change relative to the solution, is it easily maintainable?
 Can it be easily adapted in the future?
 Is removal low cost?